I know, I know. Tours in tourist-heavy destinations tend to kind of, well, suck. They’re either boring, too crowded, too cheesy, or too something.

 As with the Tremé tour, a tour of the Garden District is best done with a tour guide so that you get the stories and history behind many of the gorgeous mansions in this neighborhood.

-On this tour, we saw Sandra Bullock’s house, the house that served as Miss Robichaux’s in American Horror Story: Coven, several mansions bought and flipped by famed New Orleans writer Anne Rice, and many more.
+On this guided tour, we saw Sandra Bullock’s house, the house that served as Miss Robichaux’s in American Horror Story: Coven, several mansions bought and flipped by famed local writer Anne Rice, and many more.

 Sure you could probably Google a map, but you’re not going to get the full story without a tour guide!

-Sample some of New Orleans’ finest craft brews on this organized tour of breweries in New Orleans.
+Sample some of the Crescent city’s finest craft brews on this organized brewery tour.

 And yes, transportation is included so that you can imbibe safely.

-Visit food shops and meet with local chefs in New Orleans, while sampling delicious local dishes, like beignets and po’ boys on this delicious, drool-worthy New Orleans food tour.
+Visit food shops and meet with local chefs while sampling delicious local dishes, like beignets and po’ boys on this delicious, drool-worthy New Orleans food tour.